-- Gender - research has found that men prefer a slightly cooler room temperature of 22 degrees centigrade, while women tend to prefer a warmer 25 degrees centigrade.4
+Gender - Research has found that men prefer a slightly cooler room temperature of 22 degrees centigrade, while women tend to prefer a warmer 25 degrees centigrade.4

-- Body weight – if you have a low BMI and low body fat, you may feel the cold more.
+Body weight – If you have a low BMI and low body fat, you may feel the cold more.
 Visceral fat provides a layer of insulation which keeps you warmer.

 - Reynaud’s – this condition affects your circulation and causes your extremities (fingers, toes etc) to feel cold and numb.

 Coats can be bought in a nearly-new condition at a significant discount – try online or local charity shops.

 This will dry out your skin and airways, leaving you at higher risk of skin issues such as eczema.5

 Why am I always tired and cold?

-Also known as an underactive thyroid gland, this condition can cause a drop in core body temperature due to a lowered metabolic rate.7
+Also known as an underactive thyroid gland, this condition can cause a drop in core body temperature due to a lowered metabolic rate.6

 Other symptoms include tiredness and weight gain.
 If you think you have hypothyroidism, consult your doctor.